mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/PREPARATION.md

 you may do so, but no support will be provided on how to install and use docker.
 Some information is given [below](#docker).

-The VM applicance is a virtual Ubuntu 24.04 system with 4C and a few other software packages preinstalled.
+The VM applicance is a virtual Ubuntu 24.04 system with 4C, QUEENS, and a few other software packages preinstalled.

 ## Prerequisites